michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Project theme:** Primitives

 Primitives are simple starting points.
-These are objects that act as elements that you can arrange into more complex designs, or upon which details and complexity can be embedded.
+These are objects that act as elements with which you can arrange into more complex designs, or upon which details and complexity can be embedded.
 Primitives typically begin without context or meaning.
 Only through the manipulation, recombination, subtraction, and transformation of primitive elements is meaning and context constructed, either through the performance of these actions or within the end result of these actions.
-If we consider the idea that a primitive does not need to physically exist (exist without a body), then primitives can act as conceptual building blocks, with which larger ideas can be constructed.
+If we consider the idea that a primitive does not need to physically exist (existing but without a body), then primitives can act as conceptual building blocks, with which larger ideas can be constructed.

-For this project, I would like you to imagine or define physical or conceptual building blocks and present them in a poster format.
+For this project, I would like you to imagine physical or conceptual building blocks.
+Define, describe, and  your ideas in a poster format.

 ### Approaches